Galena-Wagdy-Zareef/Anti-Cancer-Drug-Activity-Prediction/README.md

 **Key Tasks:**

-1. **Meme Competition**: Share a favorite meme related to data science, adding a touch of fun to the challenge.

-2. **Understanding the Template**: Comment extensively on each code line, demonstrating comprehension of the provided template.
+1. **Understanding the Template**: Comment extensively on each code line, demonstrating comprehension of the provided template.
 Explain the experimental protocol, hyper-parameter tuning, search space, and criteria for evaluating hyper-parameters.

-3. **Problem Formulation**: Define the input, output, required data mining function, challenges, and impact.
+2. **Problem Formulation**: Define the input, output, required data mining function, challenges, and impact.
 Envision an ideal solution.

-4. **Model Tuning and Documentation**: Improve model performance using a structured data science lifecycle.
+3. **Model Tuning and Documentation**: Improve model performance using a structured data science lifecycle.
 Experiment with features, hyperparameters, and models.
 Record reasons, expectations, and outcomes for each attempt.

-5. **Graph Convolution Mechanisms**: Tune at least three aggregation mechanisms for the graph convolution layer, providing insightful justifications.
+4. **Graph Convolution Mechanisms**: Tune at least three aggregation mechanisms for the graph convolution layer, providing insightful justifications.

-6. **Up-Sampling**: Address class imbalance by adapting training data preparation for up-sampling the positive class samples.
+5. **Up-Sampling**: Address class imbalance by adapting training data preparation for up-sampling the positive class samples.

 **Answer the Questions:**